keithbuhler/keithbuhler.github.io/README.md

 ### Acknowledgments

-I learned to write Markdown and how to use Github with major help from [Dan Sheffler](http://www.dansheffler.com/), Jekyll, Michael Rose, and [W3Schools](www.w3schools.com).
+I learned to write Markdown and how to use Github with major help from [Dan Sheffler](http://www.dansheffler.com/), Michael Rose, and [W3Schools](www.w3schools.com).

 ### Source Code